-Johnna Cho, Vice Chair, is Senior Vice President, Legal & Business Affairs for Warner Bros.
+Johnna Cho, Vice Chair, is a former Senior Vice President, Legal & Business Affairs for Warner Bros.
 Home Entertainment Inc. She handles and provides advice on a broad range of legal matters relating to the home video, digital distribution and game businesses of Warner Bros. in the Asia-Pacific region.
 Prior to joining Warner Bros., Ms. Cho developed an expertise in corporate transactions as an attorney with Graham & James.
 Ms. Cho formerly served as the Executive Sponsor for the Network for Asian Pacific Americans, the business resource group for Asian American and Pacific Islander employees at Warner Bros.
 She received her B.A. from Wellesley College and her J.D. from UCLA.

 Jackie Dai, Secretary, is an Associate Supervising Attorney with the Health Consumer Center, which is part of Neighborhood Legal Services of LA County.
 Prior to this position, she served different roles within disability law including Administrative Law Judge, mediator, disability rights attorney, and advocate.
 She is extremely passionate about working with people with disabilities and their families, which motivated her to join APIDC.